ldodds/opendata-practitioners-guide/outline.md

-# Open Data Practitioners Handbook
+# Open Data Practitioners Guide

 Planned outline for the book.